marimelhanafy/marimelhanafy/README.md

 - 📍 Qatar - Egypt
 - 🌱 Motivation - Success - Positivity
 - 🔥 Signal Processing - Robotics - Machine Learning - Space Applications
-- 😎 Football - Skating
+- 😎 Skating - Reading
 - 😉 Fun Fact: "There are two ways to write error-free programs; only the third one works"
 - 😆 Future Goal: "To continue to Learn"